Motor racing-Hamilton on pole in Russia with sights on Schumacher record | Sports-Games

 "It was one of the worst qualifying sessions, it was horrible," said Hamilton, waving to the first proper crowd of the season after a string of races behind closed doors due to COVID-19.
 "You know, heart in your mouth the whole way."

-The Briton was 15th and still without a lap time on the board when the second phase of the session was halted after Sebastian Vettel crashed his Ferrari and spread debris across the track.
+The Briton was 15th and still without a lap time on the board when the second phase was halted after Sebastian Vettel crashed his Ferrari and spread debris across the track.
 The clock showed two minutes and 15 seconds to go.

 Hamilton had to use all his experience to stay calm in the garage and then complete a quick lap and secure his place in the final top-10 shootout once the pit lane reopened.
 Job did, going fourth fastest after reaching the line with just over a second to spare and being told to muscle his way through, the pressure dissolved.